 File Storage & Data Backup

 I have several clients that are in the graphic printing business.
 When I first arrived, neither had any sort of data management solution for their business.
-One company was holding all of their important files on a handful of USB storage drives that were being used as both backups and to server those files to the production printers.
+One company was holding all of their important files on a handful of USB storage drives that were being used as both backups and to serve those files to the production printers.
 Their idea of backups was to copy files to the USB drives every so often which worked, but it wasn't efficient and there was very little data redundancy.
 The other company, was also using a USB drive for backups, however they would only back it up maybe once every 3 - 6 months.
 Otherwise, ALL of the production graphic files were located on the primary design computer.
 While both companies came out ahead and didn't suffer from any catastrophic losses before I showed up, I was able to talk them into going with a small file server with multiple hard drives that automatically creates backups of the files stored on it.
 They can now use these central file servers with the peace of mind that when a hard drive fails, there's a lot less chance of losing all of their data.
 As you may well know, some graphic files are near impossible to replicate from scratch and if either of the design firms were to lose their graphic files, they would have a very difficult time trying to re-create them.

 Data Recovery